 - Provide comprehensive, high quality information about the country, its economic and social structure.

 - Help to reduce the "Digital Divide" by providing concerned online information.

 - Stimulate the development and production of local content on the Internet.

-One hundred Public Internet Access Points (PIAPs) have been set up in Post Offices (95 in Mauritius and 5 in Rodrigues) and around 194,670 people have been able to make use of the facilities.
+The Public Internet Access Points, Cyber Caravan projects and Community Web portal are associated with the CEP Programme.
+One hundred Public Internet Access Points (PIAPs) have been set up in Post Offices (95 in Mauritius and 5 in Rodrigues) and around 223,430 people have been able to make use of the facilities.
 This service is provided free to disabled, orphans, senior citizens, unemployed and a nominal fee for other users.

 Launched in November 2000, the Cyber Caravan Project aims at making IT facilities available to the community.
 The NCB presently operates three Cyber Caravans, which are equipped with 9, 10 and 21 PCs respectively and broadband Internet connection.
-Training on ICT Awareness and IC3 on a regional basis is provided on board the Cyber Caravan.
-To date, about 160,000 people have been initiated in basic IT Skills (2 hrs course) and IC3 (45 hrs course).
+Training on ICT Awareness, Microsoft Office Package (MOP) and IC3 on a regional basis is provided on board the Cyber Caravan.
+To date, about 163,000 people have been initiated in basic IT Skills (2 hrs course), MOP (28 hours course) and IC3 (45 hrs course).